qzc438/ontology-llm/README.md

 ## News:
 - This paper has been accepted by PVLDB 2025: https://dl.acm.org/doi/10.14778/3712221.3712222
 - A production version linked to the PVLDB 2025 paper can be found in the `Releases` section.
-- The slide presentation can be found in the `slide_presentation` folder.
+- The slide presentation of the PVLDB 2025 paper can be found in the `slide_presentation` folder.

 ## Important Notice:
 - For technical inquiries, please submit a GitHub issue.